“Husbands, love your wives and do not be bitter toward them.”

 “and do not be bitter toward them”

 Verse 19 expresses the second command negatively.
 God does not want us to become cross with our wives.
 He does not want us to resent them.
 Our wives can be handy scapegoats for our frustrations.
 It is easy to blame our wives, “It’s her fault.”
 It is so easy to shrink from taking responsibility for our own actions.

 The verb “bitter” means to embitter, irritate, or to make bitter.
 It comes from a root meaning to cut, prick; hence it comes to mean something pointed, sharp, pungent to the sense of smell.
 Then it came to mean painful to the feelings and bitter to the taste.
 The verb has the idea of provoked to the point of anger and bitterness.

-This specific negative command is a vulnerability in men.
-Men have the tendency, if they are angry about something the wife said or did, to become hard or overbearing.
+This specific negative command is a particular vulnerability in husbands.
+Some men become demanding or overbearing if they are angry about something the wife said or did.
 Love will counter this proclivity to harshness.

 The New Testament uses the noun “bitter” literally for a spring of water that is bitter or brackish to the taste (James 3:11).
 James 3:14 describes jealousy as bitter.
 Hebrews 12:15 quotes Deuteronomy 29:17 to show the harm bitterness can do to the church.
 Bitterness heads the list of vices in Ephesians 4:31 and is used in the sense of resentment.

 Psalm 64:3 uses the word “bitter” for cruel or harsh words.
 It is used for the misery of forsaking God (Jer.
 2:19) and a life of sin (Jer.
 4:18).

 2 Samuel 17:8 uses “bitterness” for the fierceness of disposition.
 It is used of the Chaldeans “that bitter and hasty nation” (Habakkuk 1:6).
 This nation was ready to take offense and act with impetuous fury (Compare Judges 18:25).
 Deuteronomy 32:32 uses bitterness of the moral depravity of the corrupt Canaanites.
 Isaiah uses this term of the subversion of the distinction between right and wrong as putting “bitter for sweet, and sweet for bitter” (Isaiah 5:20).